JPIAMRTRIUMPH/MicrobialGenomics/_episodes/75_visualizing_genomic_regions.md

 ### Extracting regions

 This exercise can be done on all the genomes from the study.
-If you want to run this, please perform the following commands
+If you want to run this, please perform the following commands.
+Please just copy and paste the code into a text document, adjust the settings if necessary, and then copy and paste into your shell.

 ~~~
 #first we get all assembled genomes with all AMRFinderPlus outputs in them, same as you generated before, but now for all genomes